 Yet, it’s critical that staff have good skills.
 They need communication skills, teaching skills, problem-solving skills, and some specific psychomotor skills.
 How can you be sure your staff develop these as you fulfill Step 2?

-As you consider your options staff training for Baby-Friendly, keep these ideas in mind:
+As you consider your Baby-Friendly staff training options, keep these ideas in mind:

 You might assume that a course with “Baby-Friendly” in the title signifies that it fulfills Step 2 requirements.
 However, no credible program will have “Baby-Friendly” in its title.
 That’s because Baby-Friendly USA controls use of the term “Baby-Friendly.”
-It allows “Baby-Friendly” only for recognizing birthing centers and health centers that meet its criteria—NOT for courses, educators, training programs, or others.
-(See the Endorsement statement linked from the last item on the Baby-Friendly USA FAQ.)
+It allows “Baby-Friendly” only for recognizing birthing centers and health centers that meet its criteria — NOT for courses, educators, training programs, or others.
 No course can rightly use the term in its title.

 For maternity staff, training must cover Steps 3 through 10.
 It must include the topics and subtopics of all sessions identified by the World Health Organization.
 Reputable course directors will have these 15 sessions laid out, and ready to deliver.